"Oh, that's the spot, Doc!"

 A type of soft tissue therapy, trigger point therapy, first originated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is based on the theory that pain in one part of the body can in fact be brought about by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

 Trigger points are spots of tenderness in a muscle.
 Trigger point therapy incorporates applied pressure to these sore, tender areas in order to alleviate their pain and dysfunction as well as pain in other parts of the body.
 Sometimes massage and trigger point therapy are used together.
 Theoretically, active trigger points cause muscle pain which passes pain and tenderness to other parts of the body when pressed.
-Latent trigger points are those that don't have pain unless pressed, but they are presumed to bring about joint stiffness and reduced ranges of motion as we age.
+Latent trigger points are those that don't have pain unless pressed, but they are presumed to cause joint stiffness and reduced ranges of motion as we age.

 By including trigger point therapy, the doctor or therapist puts pressure on these painful points to relax the muscle and tissues affected.
 Even as the applied pressure on a trigger point might cause your soreness to become more noticeable, it has the strange effect of feeling good at the same time.
 You will find that trigger point therapy in connection with your chiropractic Cox Technic treatment does wonders to move you toward pain relief.